Board of Directors

 Chair of the Board

-Jim Davis is Executive Vice President, General Counsel and Secretary of Human Genome Sciences, Inc., a biopharmaceutical company with multiple Phase 2 and 3 products.
-His professional background is in the area of intellectual property law, including intellectual property rights and regulatory compliance and licensing - issues related to the commercialization of new technologies.
-Jim has been counsel to a major intellectual property firm; a partner in the Washington, D.C. office of a major New York law firm; head of research and development for an agricultural biotechnology company; and a Special Assistant at the Environmental Protection Agency, where he focused on biotechnology regulation.
+Dr. Davis has been counsel to a major intellectual property firm; a partner in the Washington, D.C. office of a major New York law firm; head of research and development for an agricultural biotechnology company; and a Special Assistant at the Environmental Protection Agency, where he focused on biotechnology regulation.
 He is a CML patient and a clinical trial participant.
-Jim began his term on the National Board in 2007 and serves on the Therapy Acceleration Program and Medical & Scientific Affairs and Executive committees.
-Term ends: 2013.
-(As Vice Chair, term extends to 2014.)
+Jim began his term on the National Board in 2007 and serves as vice-chair of the Board of Directors, chair of the Mission Oversight Committee and on the Therapy Acceleration Program, Medical & Scientific Affairs and Executive committees.
+I also have served for two years as the Co-Chair of the National Capital Area annual Leukemia Ball helping the chapter to raise approximately $6 million.
+Term ends: 2016.

 Ken Schwartz is a transaction advisory services partner with Ernst & Young LLP.
 He has been providing services to both private equity and corporate acquirers for the past ten years.
-Ken's experience includes complex, cross-border mergers, acquisitions, divestitures and recapitalizations.
+Schwartz's experience includes complex, cross-border mergers, acquisitions, divestitures and recapitalizations.
 He has led teams working on transactions ranging from $5 million to more than $25 billion.
-Ken is a certified public accountant with more than 17 years of experience.
-He earned his bachelor degree from the State University of New York at Albany.
+Schwartz is a certified public accountant with more than 17 years of experience.
+He earned his bachelor's degree from the State University of New York at Albany.
 He is a member of the American Institute of Certified Public Accountants and the Long Island chapter of the New York State Society of Certified Public Accountants.
-Ken joined the National Board in 2010 and served on the Audit and Investment committees.
-Term ends: 2013.
+Schwartz joined the National Board in 2010 and served on the Audit and Investment committees.
+Term ends: 2016.

 Board of Directors